katarinapetrovicc/Project-Management-System/README.md

 git clone https://github.com/katarinapetrovicc/Project-Management-System.git
 ```

-2. Open `Projekat.sln` in Visual Studio 2022.
+2. Open the solution in Visual Studio 2022.

 3. Restore NuGet packages.

-4. Build and run the application.
+4. Build the solution.

+5. Run the application.

-5. The application will start locally and can be accessed through the browser.
+The application will start locally and automatically connect to the included SQLite database.

 ---

 ## Database

-The SQLite database file (`radnici.db`) is included in the repository and already contains sample data for testing the application.
+The application uses a SQLite database (`radnici.db`) included in the repository.

-No additional database configuration is required.
+The database already contains sample data, allowing the application to be used immediately without additional configuration.